There are many ways to present a post or article on a web page. This tutorial will cover the basic formatting, styles, and structure.

 Images are added to WordPress through the Media Uploader and stored in the Media Library.
 Rarely will you need HTML to add an image to a post.
 However, you do need know know how to use images within your posts.

-Traditionally, images are positioned so the text will wrap around the image, making it easier to read.
+Traditionally, images are positioned so the text will wrap around the image, making it easier to read, aligning the image right and left.
 WordPress offers four styles (CSS) for positioning images within the post content.
 The alignment is set in the Media Library when adding images to the post.
 It may be changed at any time by clicking the image.

 alignright positions the image to the right and allows the text to wrap around to the left of the image.
 The